 Almost hidden away, in a small cove, visiting Calo Des Moro is gorgeous.

-The waters are easily the best in all of Majorca and they’re crystal clear.
-Also, on your walk to the beach (from the tiny parking area) you might even smell the wild saffron growing.
+The waters are easily the best in all of Majorca, and they’re crystal clear.
+Also, on your walk to the beach (from the tiny parking area), you might even smell the wild saffron growing.

 13.)
 Drive the MA-2141

-Now, you might think it looks pretty hair-raising to drive, but the roads are in great condition and it’s really easy.
+Now, you might think it looks pretty hair-raising to drive, but the roads are in great condition and it’s easy.
 Plus, there are lots of little stopping points to take in the views.

-To be honest, it’s not too far from Sa Calobra and you’ll likely drive along this road if you’re heading here.
+To be honest, it’s not too far from Sa Calobra, and you’ll likely drive along this road if you’re heading here.

 14.)
 Cap de Formentor